Sunmok Budaebuin: Early life

 With him, she had her first daughter in 1838, and then a son, Prince Imperial Heungchin, on 22 August 1845.
-She later gave birth to the future King Gojong on 9 September 1852, and lastly a second daughter in 1861.
+She later gave birth to the future King Gojong on 9 September 1852, a second daughter in 1854, and lastly a third daughter in 1863.

 Her mother-in-law, Princess Consort Min, was the daughter of Min Gyeong-Hyeok, the 3rd great-grandson of Min Jeong-Jung, the elder brother of Min Yu-Jung and uncle of Queen Inhyeon.
-After Princess Consort Min’s death, it is said that Prince Namyeon was supported with extreme sincerity from his daughter-in-law.
+After Princess Consort Min's death, it is said that Prince Namyeon was supported with extreme sincerity from his daughter-in-law.